BerkeArgin/berkeargin.github.io/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
+> Pre-processing of the dataset you chose
-> - Show some basic statistics and get insights about the data
+> - Show some basic statistics and gain insights about the data

 ### Related work

 > - What others have already done with the data?
 > - Why is your approach original?
-> - What source of inspiration do you take?
+> - What sources of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
 > - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.

 ## Milestone 2 (26th April, 5pm)